onshape-public/go-client/onshape/docs/MetadataApi.md

 > map[string]interface{} UpdateWVEMetadata(ctx, did, wvm, wvmid, eid).Body(body).Configuration(configuration).Execute()

-Update workspace metadata by document ID, workspace or version or microversion ID, and tab ID.
+Update the metadata for an element in a document workspace or version

 ### Example